spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

 ### 1. Set up the project structure
 1. Your game's project needs some extra files and folders to run with the GDK; you can copy these from the StarterProject repository that you cloned earlier.

-    To do this: either in a terminal window or your file manager, navigate to the root of the `StarterProject` repository and copy all of the files and folders below:
+    To do this: either in a terminal window or your file manager, navigate to the root of the `StarterProject` repository and copy all of the files and folders below to your `<ProjectRoot>`:

     ``` cpp
     \StarterProject\spatial\